- 25 Feb 2019

 Eligible students will also have their tuition fees paid by the Scottish Government and must apply to SAAS to have them paid.

-Applicants need to have been in employment for at least three out of the last five years (including career breaks).
+Applicants need to have been in employment for at least 36 months out of the last 60 months (including career breaks).
 Applicants who can evidence they have been in receipt of carers allowance for 36 months out of the last 60 will also meet the employment eligibility criteria.

-Applicants need to hold a 2.1 degree or a minimum initial teacher education (ITE) entry requirement with a relevant masters qualification, the content of which would make them suitable to teach maths, computing science, technical Eeucation, physics, chemistry or home economics.
+Applicants need to hold a 2.1 degree or meet the minimum initial teacher education (ITE) entry requirement with a relevant masters qualification, the content of which would make them suitable to teach maths, computing science, technical Education, physics, chemistry or home economics.

-At the point of application, applicants need to be at least three years away from full time education (excluding those who have completed three years of a remunerated PhD which includes teaching experience).
+At the point of application, applicants need to be at least 36 months away from full time education (excluding those who have completed three years of a remunerated PhD which includes teaching experience).
 Further and at the discretion of SDS, any applicant who has since 30/9/17 undertaken a short full time top up course to meet the academic entry requirements of their chosen PGDE) including but not limited to, Higher English and National 5 Mathematics will be deemed eligible.

-Applicants will be expected to have accepted an offer of a place on a PGDE ITE programme at a Scottish university before applying.
+Applicants must have accepted an offer of a place on a PGDE ITE programme at a Scottish university before applying.

 To qualify for the bursary students will need to satisfy SAAS residence conditions as outlined on the SAAS website: